sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 threshold or remembered turn direction.
 Zero error removes P and holds I; it does not trigger a release.
 Final command limits still apply.

-C0 starts with the original 7 m model-path mapping.
+C0 starts with the 7 m circular arc of selected desired curvature.
+It does not add independent live model-path position or heading.
+Valid model geometry is still required as a health gate.
 When the raw base heading exceeds ±0.5 rad, C0 additionally receives 7 m times the clipped-away heading.
 Accumulated C1 feedback does not spill into C0.
 The extra target returns to zero as the base heading falls below the cap; applied C0 still follows its 4 m/s slew.